 Where the law comes in: The Bankruptcy & Insolvency Act (BIA)

-The Bankruptcy & Insolvency Act is a vital piece of Canada’s legislation which outlines all laws and regulations involving bankruptcy, consumer proposals, and receiverships.
+The Bankruptcy & Insolvency Act is a vital piece of Canada’s legislation that outlines all laws and regulations involving bankruptcy, consumer proposals, and receiverships.
 It establishes the authority of the Office of the Superintendent of Bankruptcy (OSB) and defines the role of Licensed Insolvency Trustees.
 LITs are expected to have an intimate relationship with, and in-depth knowledge of, the Act starting from the moment they begin studying.
 Their role is to make sure that you understand what options are available to you through the Act, and that the proper procedures are followed in accordance with the Act.
 Both you and your creditors are given consideration and treated fairly throughout the process.

 In addition to their education and training with the BIA, LITs are overseen by the OSB.
 They must comply with federal standards of practice and adhere to a strict code of ethics, which forms part of the Bankruptcy and Insolvency General Rules, included in the BIA.
 This system ensures that Canadians are protected both as debtors and as creditors and that insolvency proceedings are the same across the country.
 If you have any questions about bankruptcy laws in Canada, your Trustee will be able to answer those for you.

 But there are professionals who call themselves “Bankruptcy Lawyers”… What do they do?